 Saint Stanislaus Unveils New STEM Lab

-As part of our commitment to STEM education, Saint Stanislaus has built a brand new STEM lab and classrooom.
-Our 21st-century classroom and lab are designed with the needs of students in mind, and are designed to accommodates gateway courses in physical sciences as well as STEM.
+As part of our commitment to STEM education, Saint Stanislaus built a brand new STEM lab and classroom.
+Our 21st-century classroom and lab are designed with the needs of students in mind and to accommodate gateway courses in physical sciences and STEM.